StudioEtrange/mambo/README.md

 ### HTTPS redirection

-* To enable/disable HTTPS only access to each service, declare them in `MAMBO_SERVICES_REDIRECT_HTTPS` variable.
+* To enable/disable HTTPS only access to each service, declare them in `NETWORK_SERVICES_REDIRECT_HTTPS` variable.
 An autosigned certificate will be autogenerate
     * NOTE : some old plex client do not support HTTPS (like playstation 3) so plex might be exclude from this variable

 * ie in user env file :
     ```
-    MAMBO_SERVICES_REDIRECT_HTTPS=traefik ombi organizr2
+    NETWORK_SERVICES_REDIRECT_HTTPS=traefik ombi organizr2
     ```

 ### Certificate with Let's encrypt